-In recent years, bully sticks have become one of the most popular, natural chews for dogs.
+In recent years, bully stick have become one of the most popular, natural chews for puppies.
 They love the taste, and the texture is ideal for safe chewing and dental cleaning.
-It softens as they chew, and can aid in removing bacteria that hide in the back of their mouth and at the gumline.
+It softens as they chew and can aid in removing bacteria that hide in the back of their mouth and at the gum line.

-They are offered in different lengths, thicknesses, and shapes to suit each individual dog chewing style.
+They are offered in different lengths, thicknesses, shapes and sizes to suit each individual dog's chewing on rawhide style in pet store.
 They are suitable for dogs of any size and are a safe chew for seniors and dogs that have fewer chompers than they should.

 Bully sticks are great options for teething puppies as well.
-As they soften, they will massage the gums and help to work baby teeth out.
+As they soften, they will massage the gums and help to work baby teeth out in elk antler.

 2. Eldon's Tendons

-One of the ways that we manage our dental health is by flossing.
+One of the ways that we manage our long lasting dental health is by flossing pet stores.
 If you feed tendons to your dog, then they can floss too.
 The stringy texture of the tendon will allow the chew to sink between teeth as it softens.

-Eldon's Beef Tendons are fully digestible and are suitable for all dogs.
+Eldon's Beef Tendons are fully long lasting digestible and are suitable for all dogs pet stores.
 Choose the size and protein that is best for your dog.
 The most common types of tendons available are beef, bison, and lamb.

 For dogs that love to chomp, this natural chew provides a satisfying crunch for powerful jaws and a long-lasting chomp session for more delicate chewers.
-Eldon's Chompers come in sticks, braids, and strips.
+Eldon's Beef Chompers come in sticks, braids, and strips in elk antler.

 They are made of the beef esophagus, so they are high protein, low fat, and easy on the tummy.
 The beef esophagus has a stronger odour than the rest of the chews on our list, so we recommend this as an outdoor treat or at least feeding it in another room.